 Rez is a Rail Shooter produced by Tetsuya Mizuguchi and developed by Sega that's set in a futuristic computer supernetwork called the K-project where much of the data flow is controlled by an AI named Eden.
 Eden has become overwhelmed with the amount of knowledge gathered on the network, and then a virus infects her, causing her to doubt her existence and enter a shutdown sequence, which will mess things up big time since society as a whole depends too much on technology.
-The gamer plays a hacker, logging into the K-project system to reboot Eden while destroying any viruses or firewalls that happen to inhibit progress, and analyzing other sub-areas of the network to gain access to Eden's location.
-With visuals heavily inspired by the Russian painter Wassily Kandinsky, the game's music and sound react to the player's actions in a way that allows you to partially compose the background music as you play.
+The player takes the role of a hacker logging into the K-project system to reboot Eden while destroying any viruses or firewalls that happen to inhibit progress, and analyzing other sub-areas of the network to gain access to Eden's location.
+With visuals heavily inspired by the Russian painter Wassily Kandinsky, the game's music and sound react to the player's actions in a way that allows you to partially compose the Background Music as you play.

 These games contain examples of:

 - After Boss Recovery: Not with the stage 1-4 bosses, but after defeating each of the Personal Firewalls guarding the last boss, you get health and overdrives (if you can snatch them up fast enough).

 - Arrange Mode: Direct Assault, in which you play all five stages in sequence and your score is totalled up over all of them.
 In addition, it has additional versions of itself that change the color palette of the scenery and enemies.

 - Art Shift: Area X features more particle effects than the original Areas, and a visual style closer to Child of Eden.